Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Music Grotto’s Jenna Carson agrees with this approach.
 “Different customers or buyers will need different types of content before they complete the desired action you want them to do!
 If you don’t take into consideration the buyers’ journey, then you will not be measuring the content attribution in the right way.

 “For example, is this the first time that person or business has viewed any of your relevant content and have they ended up on the least appropriate blog for this state of the journey?
 If that’s the case, they need to be measured in an appropriate way to get the right stats.”

 “One direct measurement for how successful your content marketing effort is should be the number of backlinks attracted, especially quality links you have gained,” points out Miranda Yan, VinPit.

 Yan elaborates, “content attribution can be in the forms of videographics, infographics or skyscraper link-building.
 The number of backlinks you gain clearly shows if your content piece is being regarded by other sites as valuable or not, or if you are reaching out to the right websites with an audience that might be interested in your content.”

 Put simply, focus on creating quality content because that’s content that resonates with your audience (hence, converts them) and attracts backlinks too – proving your content’s effectiveness.

 In fact, “If your content piece is valuable enough, chances are it can even be quoted by authority sites such as TechAdvisor, with a huge customer base that might develop awareness into your brand,” Yan notes.

 From tracking multi-touch attribution to setting models in Google analytics and surveying your customers, there are multiple ways to measure content attribution.
 Start with being clear about your goals and what you want to track.
-Then, select the right tools and get to work.
+Then, select the right tool and marketing dashboard software and get to work.